Clarification of Questions on Emptiness

 Understanding Emptiness Eliminates Even Unconscious Grasping

 I have a question about our perceiving different things and phenomena.
 As far as I understood, our perceiving things in impossible ways of existing happen almost unconsciously or instinctively.
-So we see them as truly existent, self-sufficiently knowable, established from their own side, indivisible or having a line around them – it just feels like that.
-So my question is, how is it possible to stop this false belief with logical methods if it is unconscious and instinctive?
+We see them as truly existent, self-sufficiently knowable, established from their own side, indivisible or having a line around them – it just feels like that.
+My question is: how is it possible to stop this false belief with logical methods if it is unconscious and instinctive?

 Well, the terminology that’s used in the Buddhist jargon is that this false belief – this ignorance – is automatically arising; nobody had to teach us that.
-Our belief that such an appearance corresponds to how things actually exist can also be doctrinally-based: we first had to learn that it corresponded to reality and then we believed it and, anyway, it feels like that.
+Our belief that such an appearance corresponds to how things actually exist can also be doctrinally based; we first had to learn that it corresponds to reality, and then we believed it and, anyway, it feels like that.
 Now, how do we get convinced through logic that there’s no such thing?

-So, we clear that away our false belief with the understanding of voidness, our false belief that so-called "problem" is existing as some sort of horrible thing out there.
-There is still each moment of our experience with various defining characteristics and we could label it "a problem;" that would be valid if we understand well, what is a problem?
-A "problem" just what the word "problem" refers to on the basis of each moment of my experience.
-And then we realize that this situation has arisen from causes and conditions and therefore I deal with it by bringing about further causes and conditions, and the situation will change.
+We clear our false belief away with the understanding of voidness – our false belief that so-called “problem” is existing as some sort of horrible thing out there.
+There is still each moment of our experience with various defining characteristics, and we could label it “a problem.”
+That would be valid if we understand, well, what is a problem?
+A “problem” is just what the word “problem” refers to on the basis of each moment of our experience.
+Then we realize that this situation has arisen from causes and conditions, and therefore, we deal with it by bringing about further causes and conditions, and the situation will change.

-But we understand all the levels of dependent arising; just adding one cause isn’t going to make the whole thing go away and now there’s no more problem.
+However, we understand all the levels of dependent arising; just adding one cause isn’t going to make the whole thing go away, and now there’s no more problem.
 It’s dependent on many parts, many causes, many conditions.
-So to get rid of that problem of unemployment and children doing badly, many many things have to change.
-It's not just "It was all my fault."
-To think like that is a false understanding of cause and effect: "The problem came from one cause; it was all my fault.
-I’m bad; I’m a bad parent."
+To get rid of that problem of unemployment and children doing badly, many, many things have to change.
+It’s not just “It was all my fault.”
+To think like that is a false understanding of cause and effect: “The problem came from one cause; it was all my fault.
+I’m bad; I’m a bad parent.”
 That’s a misunderstanding of cause and effect.

-Because we negate impossible ways of existing, we can deal with the problem and the problem can be affected by causes and conditions.
-It can’t be affected by anything if it’s just sitting as solid monster out there.
+Because we negate impossible ways of existing, we can deal with the problem, and the problem can be affected by causes and conditions.
+It can’t be affected by anything if it’s just sitting as a solid monster out there.

 Phenomena Are Not Like Blank Cassettes onto Which Mental Labeling Projects Defining Characteristics

 To explain voidness, we were using the example of a pie.
-For example, we have a group of people and each person would taste the pie and experience it with a different taste.
-One person will experience it as sweet; the other as sour or bitter.
+For example, we have a group of people, and each person would taste the pie and experience it with a different taste.
+One person will experience it as sweet, the other as sour or bitter.
 It would mean that pie is free from any of these characteristics.
-So after that we can conclude that only the pie is left.
-But if you try to divide the pie to infinite pieces, we can actually realize that there is no pie, and "pie" is only a label on which we put on the pieces of pie.
+After that, we can conclude that only the pie is left.
+However, if we try to divide the pie to infinite pieces, we can actually realize that there is no pie, and “pie” is only a label on which we put on the pieces of pie.

-First of all you have the misconception here that everything is like a blank diskette and all the characteristics are then placed on it by mental labeling.
-It’s not that there are blank diskettes all around us and we are projecting sweet, sour – things like that.
-Things do conventionally have defining characteristics, but you can’t find the characteristics on the side of the object.
-You can’t find the characteristics all sitting there on the side of the object, because then it would be terribly crowded, wouldn’t it?
-But, nevertheless, conventionally, there are defining characteristics and it appears as though they're on the side of the object, but it isn’t like that.
-There are defining characteristics, but they lack the power from their own side to establish the existence of the phenomena characterized by them.
-But that requires a great deal of reflection to understand that.
+First of all, you have the misconception here that everything is like a blank diskette, and all the characteristics are then placed on it by mental labeling.
+It’s not that there are blank diskettes all around us, and we are projecting sweet, sour – things like that.
+Things do conventionally have defining characteristics, but we can’t find the characteristics on the side of the object.
+We can’t find the characteristics all sitting there on the side of the object, because then it would be terribly crowded, wouldn’t it?
+Nevertheless, conventionally, there are defining characteristics, and it appears as though they’re on the side of the object, but it isn’t like that.
+There are defining characteristics, but they lack the power from their own side to establish the existence of the phenomena characterized by them; that requires a great deal of reflection to understand that.

 I think we were talking about that, that an object doesn’t have defining characteristics.

-An object does have defining characteristics, but you can’t find them.
-The twelve eggs can be divided into three or four groups…
+An object does have defining characteristics, but we can’t find them.
+The 12 eggs actually can be divided into three or four groups.

 Voidness would be that the defining characteristics don’t have the power to establish what something is from its own side or when lit up by mental labeling.